"

 Compound Intervals

-Compound intervals are greater than an octave.
-To find a compound interval, compress the interval into a simple interval (i.e., an octave or smaller) while maintaining the bass (lowest note).
+Compound intervals are larger than an octave.
+To find a compound interval, reduce the interval to a simple interval (such as an octave or smaller) while keeping the bass (lowest note) unchanged.

 Directions: